-How to avoid "Japanification" of Europe

-"Japanification" can still be avoided if Euro-area policy-makers heed three lessons from Japan:
+How to avoid "Japanification" of Europe ion" can still be avoided if Euro-area policy-makers heed three lessons from "Japa

-- 1. Monetary policy should move early and aggressively before deflation manifests itself - 2.
-Regulators should enforce a clean-up of bank balance sheets including a realistic assessment of bad assets and a swift recapitalisation where needed.
-The ECB's master plan is to achieve the balance sheet clean-up and recapitalisation in the run-up to banking union over the next 12 months or so.
-If successful, this could be an important catalyst for repairing the credit mechanism - 3.
-Governments should avoid overly tight fiscal policies that could plunge economies back into recession
+- Monetary policy should move early and aggressively before deflation manifests itself - Regulators should enforce any and aggressively before deflation infamilies insent Regulators should enforce a clean-up of bank balance sheets including a realistic assessment of bad assets and a swift recapitalisation where needed.
+The EOB's master plan is to achieve the balance sheet clean-up and recapitalisation in the run-up to banking union over the next 12 months or so.
+If successful, this could be an important catalyst for repairing the credit mechanism - Governments should avoid overly tight fiscal policies that could plunge economies back into recession 3.